The-carlos/The-carlos/README.md

- Hi there 👋
+ Hi there! 👋
  My name's Carlos.
-I'm a `Data Analyst` graduated from @Ironhack, also I studied Communictions & Electronics engineering.
+I'm a `Data Analyst` expirienced in fintech.
+I'm currently colaborating with Billpocket & Dereum Labs.

- #My main tools:
+ My main tools:
-- `Python` 🐍
+- `Python.` 🐍
-- `SQL` 🖥️
+- `Exploratory Data Analysis.`🧮🔎💡
-- `ETL`
+- `Power BI.` 📊📈
-- `Machine Learning`
+- `APIs.`📂

-- 🌱 I’m currently learning `R` for `Data Analytics` by Google Analytics Professional Certificate.
+- `Supervised & unsupervised learning for ML models.`🤖🤖

+I love playing with Raspberry PI and Arduino to create domotics and useless robots. 👨‍💻 I’m currently learning `SQL`. 🌱
-- 👯 I’m looking to collaborate on `Data Science` projects with Soial Impact.
+Also, I’m looking to collaborate on `Data Science` projects with soial impact. 👯 I believe in the positive power of community, so please feel free to contact me if you need help. 🧙 I'm an @Ironhack alumni. 💙

-- 📫 Reach me: thecarlossanchezm@gmail.com
+• 📫 Reach me: thecarlossanchezm@gmail.com
+• 📢 Find me in social media: https://linktr.ee/theCarlos